gruentee/hyperlog/README.md

-# Hyper Log
+# HyperLog

-An app for logging user interactions like sessions and file I/O in OwnCloud.
+An app for logging user interactions like sessions and file operations in OwnCloud.

 Inspired by [SuperLog](https://github.com/EELV-fr/Owncloud-Superlog).